cap-js/docs/java/development/index.md

 * CDS event handlers within custom Spring beans are automatically registered at startup.
 * Full integration into Spring transaction management (`@Transactional` is supported).
-* A number of CAP Java SDK interfaces are exposed as [Spring beans](#exposed-beans) and are available in Spring application contexts such as technical services, the `CdsModel`, or the `UserInfo` in current request scope.
+* A number of CAP Java SDK interfaces are exposed as [Spring beans](#exposed-beans) and are available in the Spring application context such as technical services, the `CdsModel`, or the `UserInfo` in current request scope.
 * *Automatic* configuration of XSUAA, IAS, and [mock user authentication](../security#mock-users) by means of Spring security configuration.
 * Integration of `cds`-property section into Spring properties.
 See section [Externalized Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.external-config) in the Spring Boot documentation for more details.
 * [The cds actuator](../observability#spring-boot-actuators) exposing monitoring information about CDS runtime and security.